Organosilicon chemistry: Reactions of Si–C bonds

 Unstrained silicon-carbon bonds are stable toward oxygen and water, at least under ambient conditions.
 Unsaturated silanes are susceptible to electrophilic substitution.
 Some strong acids will protodesilate arylsilanes and even some alkylsilanes.
 Most nucleophiles are too weak to displace carbon from silicon: the exceptions are fluoride ions and alkoxides.

+"Simple tetraalkylsilanes are known to undergo random exchange of alkyls in the presence of aluminum halides."

 In the Peterson olefination, an organosilicon anion attacks a carbonyl to form an alkene.

 Environmental effects

 Organosilicon compounds affect bee (and other insect) immune expression, making them more susceptible to viral infection.